-SCE Crews Working to Safely Restore Power Disrupted by Storms
+SCE Crews Working to Safely Restore Power Disrupted by Silver Fire

-As the storms continue, SCE reminds residents and others in the affected areas to never approach or touch a downed power line.
+As authorities allow residents back into the area, be aware that there are downed wires and equipment.
+Residents and others in the area are reminded to never approach or touch a downed power line.
 Do not touch anything that is in contact with downed lines.
 Those lines may still be energized and pose a danger.
 Stay away and call 911 or the fire department immediately.

 SCE encourages customers to keep these other safety tips in mind: